Who makes a successful franchise owner?

-In 2015, Camp Bow Wow welcomed over 200,000 4-legged customers, who spent 3 million dog nights with us.
+In 2017, Camp Bow Wow welcomed 250,000 4-legged customers, who spent 3.3 million dog nights with us.
 You don’t generate that level of market dominance without good employees.

 Camp employees tend to share our magnificent obsession.
 This is a passion business, and there’s a strong labor pool of employees who share that passion to take care of dogs.

 Multi-unit owners Jordan and Barbara Murray of Pittsburgh can attest to that.
 They were both working in banking when they opened the first of their four locations in 2005.

 Things were going so well that Barbara soon joined the business full-time.
 “My wife decided to leave her job at the bank because she was working for someone else and dealing with all the stress that went along with being a high-level executive.
 She wanted to come and do something with the dogs.
 We were tired of building someone else’s future.”